Introduction to Continue Statement in C

 - And inside that, we have 3 if loops.

-- The first if loop would print the stars and makes sure that the line number is in sync with the number of the stars.
+- The first if loop would print the stars and make sure that the line number is in sync with the stars’ number.

 - The third if the loop would increment the line number once the line count and a number of stars count are equal.